FASTA format

 In bioinformatics and biochemistry, the FASTA format is a text-based format for representing either nucleotide sequences or amino acid (protein) sequences, in which nucleotides or amino acids are represented using single-letter codes.

 The format allows for sequence names and comments to precede the sequences.
-It originated from the FASTA software package, but has now become a near universal standard in the field of bioinformatics.
+It originated from the FASTA software package and has since become a near-universal standard in bioinformatics.

 The simplicity of FASTA format makes it easy to manipulate and parse sequences using text-processing tools and scripting languages.

 Overview

 A sequence begins with a greater-than character (">") followed by a description of the sequence (all in a single line).
-The next lines immediately following the description line are the sequence representation, with one letter per amino acid or nucleic acid, and are typically no more than 80 characters in length.
+The lines immediately following the description line are the sequence representation, with one letter per amino acid or nucleic acid, and are typically no more than 80 characters in length.